Adzz/CV/README.md

 Bosun
 (Sept 2014 to Nov 2015)

-Helped guide the boat through a 6 month yard period in France which involved lots of contractors of many different nationalities.
+Worked with people of many different nationalities and native languages.
 Required balancing everyone's interests, personalities and deadlines, usually in a language that I don't speak.
-After the shipyard, I spent 5 months working very long hours sailing around the East and West Med.
+Worked 5 months straight with no days off, for very long hours.
+Sailed around the East and West Med.
 Responsibilities included navigational watches, managing other crew members and taking responsibility for the safety and welfarfe of the crew and passengers.

 ####[JBT](https://www.facebook.com/JBTfromstarttofinish)
 #####Co founder/Head of Branding/Labourer
 (Feb 2014 to Present)

-- Branded a building company who invested and worked with me in buying and renovating a student house.
+Branded a building company who invested and worked with me in buying and renovating a student house.
 - Sourced supplies, laboured and handled the application of various licenses and permissions.
 - Produced scale drawings of proposed work, negotiated with neighbours and attended a deputation where I had to fight for our plans in front of a planning committee.
 - Required a demanding work ethic and careful time management; time working here overlapped with my time at Makers Academy